sammulto/ReolinkANPR/README.md

 **Upgrade Notes:**
 - Existing databases auto-migrate on startup
 - PyTorch optional but recommended: `pip install torch torchvision`
+- YOLO (ultralytics) optional for best vehicle detection: `pip install ultralytics`
+- Falls back to ALPR detector or center-crop if YOLO not installed
 - All features disabled by default for minimal impact
 - See [VEHICLE_RECOGNITION.md](VEHICLE_RECOGNITION.md) for details